 Justice Pedlar ruled that the Matheson family could claim accident benefits and income replacement benefits from Perth-based Lanark Mutual Insurance Company, which insured his car and truck.
 Importantly, Justice Pedlar also ruled that Mr. Matheson could pursue his claim against the at-fault driver, who had relied on the Insurance Act as a complete bar to Mr. Matheson’s claim for damages.

 We understand that the decision is under appeal.
 If you are not sure about whether you require insurance get a profiessional opinion.
-If you are injured in a motor vehicle accident (including a snowmobiles or ATV accident) consult one of the lawyers at McNally Gervan LLP to find out what your rights are.
+If you are injured in a motor vehicle accident (including a snowmobiles or ATV accident) consult a Ottawa insurance lawyer at McNally Gervan LLP to find out what your rights are.